How Much Is a Norwegian Forest Cat

 Norwegian Forest Cat Monthly Cost

-Let’s tackle the cost of maintenance for your cat monthly.
+Let’s tackle the cost of maintenance for your Cat monthly.

 1. Healthcare

 Healthcare for a Norwegian Forest Cast monthly will be around $10 to $50.
 It includes Flea treatments and preventive medications for any cat disease.
-You may also need to put some money away for any emergencies such as Diarrhea, Surgeries, unexpected injuries, and wounds.
+You may also need to put some money away for emergencies such as Diarrhea, Surgeries, unexpected injuries, and wounds.

 2. Food